phdhary/kitty-theme-switcher/README.md

 - Install shc using your system's package manager.
 - Compile this script by running:
   > shc -f main.sh
-- Rename main.sh.x to your liking, E.g kat (kitty auto theme)
+- Rename main.sh.x to your liking, E.g kts (kitty theme switcher)
-  > mv main.sh.x kat
+  > mv main.sh.x kts
 - There you have it, a binary that can be symlinked to $HOME/.local/bin/

 ##### Future